 If you ask most people what small town in the South is their favorite, you’re likely to get answers like Dahlonega, Georgia, Natchez, Mississippi, and Beaufort, South Carolina.
 But you’ll rarely hear Aiken, South Carolina… unless you are in the equestrian world.
 And if you haven’t visited Aiken, there’s a lot more than just horses.

-Just 20 miles from Augusta, Georgia, Aiken is a treasure trove of history, outdoor fun, equestrian history, and sports.
-Augusta Regional Airport offers the closest commercial airport, serviced by American and Delta airlines.
+Just 20 miles from Augusta, Georgia, the small town of Aiken is a treasure trove of history, outdoor fun, equestrian history, and sports.
+The Augusta Regional Airport offers the closest commercial airport, serviced by American and Delta airlines.

 Things To Do In Aiken